Twillingate: Services

-The town has two schools; Twillingate Elementary for kindergarten to Grade 6 and J.M.
+The town has two schools; Twillingate Island Elementary for kindergarten to Grade 6 and J.M.
 Olds Collegiate for Grade 7 to Grade 12.
 Both of the schools fall under the Newfoundland and Labrador English School District.

 Medical services are provided by the small Notre Dame Bay Memorial Health Care Centre.
 Originally opened in 1924, it was later expanded.
 After its expansion, it was partially destroyed by fire.
 In 1976, the original 49-bed hospital was torn down and replaced by a 69-bed facility.
 Afterwards, due to budget measures, it was reduced to 46 beds.

-Policing of the New World Island and Twillingate areas are provided by the Royal Canadian Mounted Police, Division B.
+Policing of the New World Island and Twillingate areas is provided by the Royal Canadian Mounted Police, Division B.

 Twillingate has its own Fire Department, made possible by volunteers.
 The fire department is located in the Town Hall building, at the corner of Main Street and Blandford's Lane on the south side.

 Telephone services were first supplied by Twillingate Telephone and Electric.
 It was later purchased, in 1951, by Canadian National Telecommunications.
 This company later formed Terra Nova Tel.
 In 1988, Terra Noval Tel was purchased by NewTel Communications, which was a holding company of NewTel Enterprises.
 In 1999, NewTel Enterprises merged with other companies.
 Today, telephone service is provided by Aliant.
 Aliant also provides DSL internet service to the community.

 Eastlink, formerly operating as Persona Communications, provides both high speed internet and cable television to the community, as well as the cable-only House of Assembly Channel.
 The town receives CJON-TV, known as "NTV".
 NTV is rebroadcast as CJCN-TV from Norris Arm, as well as CBNT (CBC), which is rebroadcast as CBNAT from Grand Falls-Windsor.